 # install.packages("pak") #IF NOT ALREADY INSTALLED

-pak::pak("MAISRC/ggplotplus")To use the ggplotplus package, you’ll need to first install it from GitHub using the pak package (you only need to do this once for each release of the package):
+pak::pak("MAISRC/ggplotplus")To use the latest version of ggplotplus, you’ll need to install it from GitHub using the pak package (you only need to do this once for each release of the package):

 # install.packages("pak") #IF NOT ALREADY INSTALLED